Species-theoretic foundations of perturbative quantum field theory: The Algebras

 Let $\cS_1$, $\cS_2$, $\cS_3$, $\cS_4$ be four cells over $I$ with $(S,T),(U,V)\in \cS_1$, and such that $\cS_2$, $\cS_3$, $\cS_4$ are obtained from $\cS_1$ by replacing, respectively,

-Then, by inspecting the definition of the Dynkin elements (\refeqq{eq:hbasisexp}), we see that\footnote{ we go through the argument for the basic $4$-point case in \autoref{ex:stein}, which is sufficient to exhibit the general phenomenon}
+Then, by inspecting the definition of the Dynkin elements (\refeqq{eq:hbasisexp}), we see that\footnote{\ we go through the argument for the basic $4$-point case in \autoref{ex:stein}, which is sufficient to exhibit the general phenomenon}

 In general, a \emph{Steinmann relation} is any relation between Dynkin elements obtained in this way, i.e. an alternating sum of four Dynkin elements which are obtained from each other by switching overlapping channels only.
-This definition of the Steinmann relations can be found in e.g. \cite[Seciton 4.3]{epstein1976general} (it is given slightly more generally there for paracells).
+This definition of the Steinmann relations can be found in \cite[Seciton 4.3]{epstein1976general} (it is given slightly more generally there for paracells).

-An alternative characterization of the Steinmann relations in terms of the Lie cobracket of $\Zie^\ast$ is \cite[Definition 4.2]{lno2019}.
+An alternative characterization of the Steinmann relations in terms of the Lie cobracket of the dual Lie coalgebra $\Zie^\ast$ is \cite[Definition 4.2]{lno2019}.
 Here, the Steinmann relations appear in the same way one can arrive at generalized permutohedra, i.e. by insisting on type $A$ `factorization' in the sense of species-theoretic coalgebra structure.
 See \cite[Theorem 4.2 and Remark 4.2]{norledge2019hopf}.

-So, the type $A$ Dynkin elements satisfy the Steinmann relations.
+So, the Dynkin elements satisfy the Steinmann relations.
 Moreover, we have the following.

-\begin{thm} The relations which are satisfied by the $A$ Dynkin elements are generated by the Steinmann relations.
+\begin{thm} The relations which are satisfied by the Dynkin elements are generated by the Steinmann relations.
 That is, if

 then

 \end{thm} \begin{proof} This follows by combining \cite[Theorem 4.3]{lno2019} with \cite[Theorems 4.2 and 4.5]{norledge2019hopf}. \end{proof}

 \begin{ex} Let us give the basic $4$-point example $I=\{1,2,3,4\}$, which takes place on a square facet of the type $A$ coroot solid \cite[Figure 1]{lno2019}.
 Consider the following four cells over $I$ (we have marked where they differ, the names `$s$-channel' and `$u$-channel' are from physics and refer to Mandelstam variables),